-For example, one teacher focused on the highest functioning student in the class when selecting materials to read aloud to the total class.
+For example, several teachers targeted the highest functioning student in the class when they selected materials to read aloud to the total class.
 However, the teacher also involved the class in a discussion of what the text meant as they read, seeking for deep understanding while simultaneously scaffolding for some students.
 Such participation allowed students to be part of meaningful conversations with peers who acted as mentors and role models.
-Students with significant learning disabilities and mental retardation often pick up higher levels of understanding in these situations.
+We saw evidence that students with significant learning disabilities and mental retardation picked up higher levels of understanding in these situations.